amd/aocl-fftz/README.md

 AOCL-FFTZ introduces a generic and unified API set for supporting precision types (single-precision and double-precision), and both the single-threaded and multi-threaded execution modes.
-AOCL-FFTZ supports distributed FFTs with a separate API set that makes use of an underlying MPI framework for communication.
 The library uses a dynamic dispatcher feature to run efficiently and portably across different x86 based systems.
 A test bench is supported for performance and functional tests including the